nice-digital/next-web/web/README.md

 process.env.NODE_TLS_REJECT_UNAUTHORIZED = "0";
 ```
 4. **Install dependencies**
-   - Navigate to the `web` directory in your termimal in Visual Studio code and run `npm i`
+   - Navigate to the `web` directory in your terminal in Visual Studio code and run `npm ci`
 5. **Run the development server:**
    - Start the local Next-Web development server by running `npm run dev`
 6. **Access Next-Web:**